horovod/horovod/docs/conda.rst

     conda activate $ENV_PREFIX
     . postBuild

 We recommend that you put scripts inside a ``bin`` directory in your project root directory.
-The script should be run from the project root directory as follows.
+Run the script from the project root directory as follows.

 .. code-block:: bash